|

 obviously break things once again.
 Since the 'bin folder' layout with client/server/hotspot

-prevail and Sun will continue to keep the layout the same and all dependent DLL's in the
+prevail and Sun/Oracle will continue to keep the layout the same and all dependent DLL's in the

 'bin' folder.